 Cross-Functional Flowchart

-Being director and delegating your power it’s always important to observe those who are responsible for their tasks.
-Using cross-functional flowcharts for depicting each of your employees’ work with help of ConceptDraw DIAGRAM is fast and simple as always!
-Schematic drawing is perfect for visualizing operations of your business process flow watching all responsible people from each of existing departments as well as all operations at once.
-Diagram relationships between your business process and those who have to make it work smoothly making horizontal and vertical flowcharts, such as: top-down flowcharts, flow process charts, work flow and block diagrams, state change charts and process maps.
-Find out how to make your own flowcharts using already existing examples and layouts for doing that easily and in short terms.
-Take it easy as you can make your business work spreading right people all over departments and make sure they do their job with help of our software which soon will become your best assistant!
+Diagram relationships between your business process and those who have to make it work smoothly by making horizontal and vertical flowcharts, such as top-down flowcharts, flow process charts, work flow and block diagrams, state change charts, and process maps.
+Find out how to make your own flowcharts using already existing examples and layouts for doing that easily and in the short term.
+Take it easy as you can make your business work by spreading the right people all over departments and make sure they do their job with the help of our software which soon will become your best assistant!

 Cross-Functional Flowchart Definition

 When a flowchart describes a process in which a number of different people, departments, or functional areas are involved, it is sometimes difficult to keep track of who is responsible for each step.
-A useful additional technique for tracking this, and for analyzing the number of times a process is 'handed over' to different people, is to divide the flowchart into columns.
-Head up each column with the name of the person or function involved in the process, and each time they carry out an action show it in their column.
+A useful additional technique for tracking this and for analyzing the number of times a process is 'handed over' to different people, is to divide the flowchart into columns.
+Head up each column with the name of the person or function involved in the process and each time they carry out an action, show it in their column.
 This is illustrated in the flowchart below which covers a simple purchasing process.
-It shows how control of the process passes from the person initiating the purchase, to the Purchasing Dept. and then to the Supplier.
+It shows how control of the process passes from the person initiating the purchase to the Purchasing Dept. and then to the Supplier.

 A Process Flow Diagram presents the relationships with components in the schematic drawings.
-Use cross-functional flowcharts to show the relationship between a business process and the functional units (such as departments) responsible for that process.
+Use Cross-Functional Flowcharts to show the relationship between a business process and the functional units (such as departments) responsible for that process.
+Bands represent the functional units.
+Shapes representing steps in the process are placed in bands that correspond to the functional units responsible for those steps.

-Cross Functional Flowchart Software
+ConceptDraw DIAGRAM Cross Functional Flowchart Software

 Pic.
-1. Cross-Functional Flowchart Software
+1. Cross Functional Flowchart Software

 Should My Flow Chart Be Vertical or Horizontal

 You can present any cross-functional process either vertically or horizontally.
 A vertical layout places slightly more emphasis on the functional units while a horizontal layout emphasizes the process.
 The orientation option you choose often depends on personal taste, rather than a strict requirement or guideline.
-You can also choose the number of bands that appears in the diagram when you create it.
+You can also choose the number of bands that appear in the diagram when you create it.
 The best practice is to create enough bands to hold each step of the process you want to document.

 Flowchart type |